 Our new process separates the initial table syncs from the regularly scheduled syncs.
 When you enable a new table, the initial table syncs materialize in the background so as not to interfere with your currently scheduled tables.
 The warehouse downstream won’t see this new table until it has finished backfilling.
 When it finishes the initial sync, it will push the data to your Heap Connect warehouse and become a part of the regular scheduled sync.
 This reduces the potential for a sync delay.

 You can always monitor the progress of your initial table syncs in Heap.
-When you navigate to Integrate > Connect > click on any table, a button will appear mentioning that the table is still pending the initial sync.
-Once the initial sync has finished the table will join your regularly scheduled syncs as part of the process.
+When you navigate to Integrations > Directory > hover over the toggle next to the table name, where a message will appear saying the table is pending initial sync.
+Once the initial sync has finished, the table will join your regularly scheduled syncs as part of the process.

 If you need help with a failed sync, please contact us via the Get support page.